Stefan Szende: Postwar opportunities

 After the war ended, formally in May 1945, Stefan Szende reportedly received several lucrative offers to return to Germany and become an editor in chief or publisher of a newspaper, or even a government minister.
 He preferred to preserve his independence and freedom, however, notably in respect of his fifteen-year-old daughter, and in the end the family stayed in Sweden, unlike Szende's friend Willy Brandt.
 In Sweden, Stefan Szende pursued with his journalistic and literary career.
 In 1947 he became editor for Agence Européenne de Presse, acquiring the news agency in 1949.
 Being the agency's representative for Sweden enabled him to remain in the country, and in 1950, after twenty-two years in which he had been legally stateless, he was granted Swedish citizenship.
 By now he was working for the press in both Sweden and Germany, also retained as Scandinavia correspondent for RIAS, the West Berlin radio station.
 Work for RIAS, friendship with Willy Brandt and his own itinerant past all combined to give him a firm connection with West Berlin, which endured through the rest of his life.

 In 1968 Stefan Szende retired from the press agency, still remaining in Sweden with his family.
 Their daughter Barbara studied medicine and received her doctorate, marrying in 1957.
 Although her husband, Ronald Julian Moss Baron (1926–2003), came from London, she and he also appear to have made their life together in Sweden.
 In 1975 Stefan Szende published a memoire entitled "Zwischen Gewalt und Toleranz" ("Between Violence and Tolerance"), recalling life experiences and also extending to more theoretical reflections on personal and political development.
-His unusually varied life story had left him as a committed European, keen to bridge differences between competing political blocks, but resolutely separated from the Soviet bloc.
+His unusually varied life story had left him as a committed European, keen to bridge differences between the two competing political blocks, but resolutely separated from the Soviet bloc.